 To test how easy it was to cancel a hosting account with Heart Internet, after completing all the performance tests I went through the cancellation process.
 Like most web hosts, there are several steps to take before cancellation is complete.

-It took me a little while to find the cancellation link: hidden away at the very bottom of a very long sidebar of buttons on the right in the account dashboard.
-I then had to fill in a form to confirm that I did indeed want to cancel my hosting services.
+I spent some time locating the cancellation link, which was tucked away at the bottom of a long sidebar on the right side of the account dashboard.
+After finding it, I had to fill out a form to confirm my desire to cancel the hosting services.

 What I liked about this form was its simplicity.
 All I had to do was check the boxes for the services I wanted to cancel, and submit the form.
 There was a field inviting me to explain why I wanted to cancel – but it wasn’t required, so I left it blank.